The Evidence of the Holy Spirit

 William Branham's teaching on the evidence of the Holy Spirit changed significantly over his ministry.

-The Holy Spirit is love
+First, the Holy Spirit is love

 William Branham initially believed that the Holy Spirit was the love of God and not speaking in tongues: